 Eat, Drink, Collect

-Meals and beverages are available at the various hotels in the Rohtas city itself.
-Tourists should include purchasing several utility goods made by the local craftsmen in Rohtas.
-Imitation jewelry and gift items can also be purchased from these craftsmen at a very reasonable price.
+Meals and beverages are available at various hotels in Rohtas city.
+Tourists can purchase utility goods crafted by local artisans, including imitation jewelry and gift items at reasonable prices.

 Best Time to Visit